About the Concussion Clinic

-Our sports concussion program is an interdisciplinary team that focuses on the importance of individualized assessment of a concussion as a result of a sport-related injury.
+Our sports concussion clinic is an interdisciplinary team that focuses on the importance of individualized assessment of a concussion as a result of a sport-related injury.
 Occasionally, patients may also need additional care after a concussion.
 When needed, appropriate referrals will be coordinated to speech therapy for cognitive rehabilitation, physical therapy for vestibular or balance rehabilitation, neuro-opthalmologists for unique visual disturbances after mild TBI and radiologists when imaging studies are indicated.

 Outside the Salt Lake area: 888-587-7109